Yes, you can be married to one person and in a de facto relationship with another simultaneously, at least in Australian family law.

 Financial Agreements and Property Settlements

-Individuals in both de facto and marital relationships have the ability to enter into financial agreements that dictate the division of property and financial resources upon separation.
+Individuals in both de facto and marital relationships can enter into financial agreements that dictate the division of property and financial resources upon separation.

 🔑 Key takeaway: Financial agreements are crucial for individuals in complex relationship situations to protect assets and clarify property distribution.